stkjoe/KTVHome/README.md

 ## What is this?
 When working on constructing the home network for my parents new home build, I made an effort to upgrade their Karaoke PC.
 After a brief look, I have discovered that the Karaoke software used is a propietary one, which doesn't allow user-submitted songs.
 Because of that, I wanted to create a new Karaoke software for my parents to use that's customizable to our needs.
 KTVHome is a result of that.

+Bear in mind I have no commercial software development experience whatsoever (all knowledge from University + free time) so I may have made a few bad practices but I am willing to rectify them.

 ## How do I use this?
 You need exactly the same set-up as I do because I have tailored the software to my needs.
 Those needs being:
 * Chinese and English UI at the same time